tin2tin/Pallaidium/README.md

 * Text to audio
 * Text to image
 * Seed, Quality Steps, Frames, Word Power.
-* Batch operation of text strips into videos, audios or images.
+* Batch operation of text strips into videos, audio, music, speech or images.
 * Model card selector
 * Render finished notification
 * Model Cards: Modelscope, Animov, Stable Diffusion 1.5 & 2, Deep Floyd IF, AudioLMD and Bark
+* One click install and uninstall dependencies

 ## Requirements
 * A CUDA supported Nvidia card with at least 4 GB VRam.